 In plain terms, TTC means ‘trying to conceive’.
 This term refers to the period where a couple actively tries to get pregnant, even if one, or both of them have previously had children either together or with other people.
 It is especially important for those who are beginning the journey into parenthood.
 When the wait has extended beyond 12 months (even with regular unprotected sex), TTC is medically called infertility.

 The truth is, having a baby isn’t always as straightforward as having unprotected sex and then getting a positive pregnancy test result.
-TTC involves periods of patience, research, adjustments, and treatments in some cases, before the good news comes!
+In some cases, TTC involves periods of patience, research, adjustments, and treatments, before the good news comes!

 Many factors increase or reduce the odds of conception.
 In fact, the American Pregnancy Association postulates that with frequent unprotected sex, only 85% of couples get pregnant within one year of trying to conceive.

 In addition to explaining all there is to TTC, we’ll supply the info you need to help you through this journey.
 Before we talk about the process of trying to conceive, let’s take a moment to understand how conception actually happens.